FusionAuth/fusionauth-react-sdk/README.md

 ## Overview

 This SDK supports authentication via the Authorization Code Grant.
+Once authentication succeeds, the following secure, HTTP-only cookies will be set:

+- `access_token` - an OpenID [Id Token](https://fusionauth.io/docs/v1/tech/oauth/tokens#id-token)
+- `refresh_token` - a [Refresh Token](https://fusionauth.io/docs/v1/tech/oauth/tokens#refresh-token) used to obtain a new `access_token`.
+This cookie will only be set if refresh tokens are enabled on your FusionAuth instance.

 Note that this setup requires you to have a server that performs the OAuth token exchange.
-See the [Example App](#example-app) as a reference for how to do this.
+See [Server Code Requirements](#server-code-requirements) for more details.

 ## Getting Started